 That week in which the Gunners sealed the double was the culmination of what, looking back, was a transitional point in Wenger’s Arsenal.

-Sylvinho had been sold to Celta Vigo in the summer amid talk of a dodgy passport, allowing Ashley Cole to establish himself as undisputed first choice at left-back, while Tony Adams and Lee Dixon were fazed out in their last seasons before retiring, replaced in the team by Lauren and Sol Campbell, signed on a free transfer from Spurs.
+Sylvinho had been sold to Celta Vigo in the summer amid talk of a dodgy passport, allowing Ashley Cole to establish himself as undisputed first choice at left-back, while Tony Adams and Lee Dixon were fazed out in their last seasons before retiring and being replaced in the team by Lauren and Sol Campbell, signed on a free transfer from Spurs.

 Wenger could never be accused of throwing the baby out with the bath water, but he handled the period of having to replace these club legends fantastically well.

-David Seaman, Martin Keown and Ray Parlour were still going strong, while both Adams and Dixon still made plenty enough appearances to claim another league winners’ medal, but Wenger was well on his way to having built his team.
+David Seaman, Martin Keown and Ray Parlour were still going strong, while both Adams and Dixon still made plenty enough appearances to claim another league winners’ medal, but Wenger was well on his way to building his team.

 That is certainly not to say that all of Wenger’s signings that season came off – others included Richard Wright and £10million “fox in the box” Francis Jeffers – but come May the Gunners had 87 points and two trophies.
 The odd bad signing didn’t seem too much of a disaster back then.